CSCE-439-500/challenge-repo/evasion/TECHNICAL.md

 ## 🤖 Autonomous Obfuscation Agent

 The toolkit includes an autonomous obfuscation agent that can automatically apply obfuscation techniques and test for ML evasion success.
-This agent is built using the Agno framework and provides intelligent, iterative obfuscation.
+This agent is built using the Agno framework with Google's Gemini AI model and provides intelligent, iterative obfuscation with learning capabilities.

 ### **Agent Architecture**